hfaerber/Palette_Picker/README.md

 ### How to Use:

-Once on the landing page, sing in to continue.
+Once on the landing page, sign in to continue.
 As of 02-12-20 you can sign in with any name or password as long as the fields are filled in.
-See [Known Bugs/Future Iterations](###-known-bugs/future-iterations) for more details.
+See [Known Bugs/Future Iterations](#-known-bugs/future-iterations) for more details.

 <img width="1440" alt="Screen Shot 2020-02-12 at 5 31 00 PM" src="https://user-images.githubusercontent.com/47998896/74390127-8bedda00-4dbd-11ea-82cb-9c76e0a7347e.png">